epoch365/DreadSpinner/README.md

 - Q: I have a suggestion?
 A: That's nice.
 - Q: The link's dead/something's not working.
 A: Ok, hopefully it'll get noticed and fixed.
 - Q: Fool!
 The whole thing is client side in JavaScript.
 I can modify the code for me to win!
 A: I have been bested.
 Congratulations hackerman on winning the internets.
+- Q: Are these actually frequently asked questions?
+A: Nope, I just came up with them myself.
 - Q: Why are am I still reading this?
 A: I don't know myself.